 The reason is because it’s not actually time “off” at all.
 You aren’t sitting on the couch playing video games; you are forced to be more active in your life than maybe you’ve ever been before!
 (It should probably be called “Learn-to-Live-Your-Life Year,” instead of gap year, for appropriate context).
 Being out of your comfort zone and away from your support system (and endless Wi-Fi) during a gap year before college prepares you even more for your studies and career ahead.
 Through a gap year of travel, you’ll become more aware of different lifestyles and cultures around you, more in tune with your skills/goals/potential, and more self-assured in making decisions and taking action.

-Imagine walking into your first day of university confident in your selected poli-sci major and teeming with ideas to bring to the environmental club on campus (thanks in large part to your gap year in France).
+Imagine walking into your first day of university confident in your selected poli-sci major and teeming with ideas to bring to the environmental club on campus (thanks in large part to what you learned while taking a break after high school and your gap year in France).
 Not to mention you’re perfectly capable of out-testing any third year French major.
 You’ll be worldly and well prepared — sounds just about perfect.

 It’s not as hard as it may seem!
 In fact, no matter if you have already applied to your favorite universities or not, you can still opt for a gap year.
 Depending on your current sitch, here’s how to take a gap year:

-Personal development isn’t the only perk that comes along with taking a gap year, and more and more schools are recognizing that students actually perform better upon returning from a gap year program after high school.
+Personal development isn’t the only perk that comes along with taking a break after high school, and more and more schools are recognizing that students actually perform better upon returning from a gap year program after high school.
 Look up your school’s deferment policy; many allow deferment for one year with only a simple form to fill out.
 Make sure you do all the steps required to ensure your spot for next year!

 Even if you have to apply again when you return, they typically won’t make you pay the application fee or send in your transcripts/reference letters again (be sure to confirm this with admissions).
 If scholarships are at stake, ask about the appeals process with financial services.
 There’s always a way!

-Still looking at colleges? – Check out ones that offer gap year programs after high school.
+Solution: Check out universities that offer bridge years gap year programs after high school.

-Just as many schools are looking at gap years as a benefit to their students, some colleges are going the extra step by offering school sponsored gap year opportunities, making it that much easier to have your college experience and eat your gap year cake, too.
+Just as many schools are looking at gap years as a benefit to their students, some colleges are going the extra step by offering school sponsored gap year opportunities for high school graduates, making it that much easier to have your college experience and eat your gap year cake, too.
 Applying to a specific university just because they offer a funded gap year program might not be the way to go, but if you can find a college that fits your interests, plus offers a gap year program, it’s a win-win.

 Translation: there is absolutely no fault in being hesitant about the whole college admissions process, especially when you can’t even keep your eyes open after writing your senior thesis.
 Perfect time to consider a gap year before college to refresh your mind instead!

-An extra bonus of taking a gap year is that you don’t necessarily need to apply before school is out.
+An extra bonus of taking a break after high school is that you don’t necessarily need to apply before school is out.
 Spend your summer winding down, saving money, and searching for the perfect gap year program to join.
 When the next application period rolls around, you’ll be even more prepared to win over admissions counselors with your travel experience.

-The best way to start narrowing down your search is by figuring out what you care most about doing during your gap year before college.
+The best way to begin planning on taking a break after high school is to start narrowing down your search.
+Figure out what you care most about doing during your gap year before college.
 Spend time doing community work in the Amazon of Peru or participating in a cultural immersion program in France (you could come home with an impressive accent).
 Future CEOs can get a leg up on the competition by learning Chinese while studying in China.
 In fact, there is a gap year program for every major language; you just have to decide if your gap year before college will include pizza in Italy or tapas in Spain.

 The main point and the heart of our gap year advice: don’t limit yourself.

-How to tell your parents you’re taking a gap year?
+How to tell your parents you want to take a gap year #micdrop

 Persuasive speaking 101: plan ahead, eye contact, smile, calm the nerves, and remember your audience.